ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

 Imagine fixing a leak behind a wall.
-For weeks, nothing looks different from the room.
+For weeks nothing looks different.
 Only later does the damp stop spreading.

-Why does the pattern persist even when harm is known?
+Why does extraction continue even when harm is visible?

 Expand for the fuller picture

 Imagine standing on a conveyor belt moving the wrong direction.
 Walking against it feels harder than staying still.
-Even turning around draws attention you do not want.
+Even turning around draws attention.

 Expand for the fuller picture

 Imagine judging a library only by how many books leave the building.
-The shelves look active, so it feels successful.
-One day, the room is empty.
+The shelves look active and successful.
+One day the room is empty.

 Expand for the fuller picture

 Imagine setting down a heavy bag you did not realize you were carrying.
-The road is the same.
-Your shoulders still relax.
+The road stays the same.
+Your shoulders relax anyway.